cdxr/haskell-mutate/README.md

 addTwo v = modifyIORef v (+2)
 ```

-It is easy to see at a glance that this function does not read the value of the
+It is easy to see from this function's definition that it does not read the
-IORef, it only maps a function over it.
-However, the type alone does not
+value of the IORef, it only maps a function over it.
+However, the type alone
-guarantee that the value has not been read and stored somewhere else.
-Using
+does not guarantee that the value has not been read and stored somewhere else.
-`Control.Mutate`, we can write:
+Using `Control.Mutate`, we can write:

 ```haskell
 addTwo' :: (EditVar IO v) => v Int -> IO ()